Brown marmorated stink bug (Halyomorpha halys)

 Green stink bug (Chinavia hilaris)

 Pest description and crop damage Adult stink bugs are all shield-shaped, with a triangle-shaped section in the middle of their backs.
 They are generally up to about 0.5 to 0.6 inch long.
 The name stink bug refers to the strong odor the insects can emit if alarmed.
 The consperse stink bug is pale brown, yellow underneath with red antennae.
 The green stink bug is bright green.
 Brown marmorated stink bug is brown with alternating white bands on the antennae.
 Nymphs are similar in shape to the adults and come in a variety of colors.
-Stink bugs cause damage to plants by sucking sap from buds, flowers or fruits.
-Large green, brown, or gray bugs that cause deformities in cherries make the fruit unsalable.
+Stink bugs cause damage to plants by sucking sap from buds, flowers or fruits which causes deformities in cherries and make the fruit unsalable.
 Damaged fruit is pitted, similar to hail damage.
 Injury usually is confined to fruit clusters or a single limb.
-Damage usually is around May 1.
+Damagemay not be visible until fruit begins to ripen.

 Biology and life history Adults overwinter in groundcover.
 They feed early in the season on weeds and may move later into other host plants.
 Stink bug damage is worst in dry summers, when alternative hosts are dried up.